Is your kid a fan of FNAF? Check out this easy do-it-yourself costume tutorial!

 Cheeks, Lips & Chin: Red

-Once out each piece and glue on in the position to the mask, you can use the cut out as a template to get an idea where each piece goes.
-It doesn’t have to be exact but close to is fine; now you can attach the foam to the back of the mask and cut out the eyepieces.
-The stick back will help it stick the felt without any glue.
-Sew on the edges for a more secure feature, then you can add the elastic so it stays on their head.
+Use the cut out as a template to get an idea where each piece goes, it doesn’t have to be exact.
+Attach the foam to the back of the mask and cut out the eyepieces.
+Sew on the edges for a more secure feature add the elastic so it stays on their head.

 Do you celebrate Halloween?
 Do you dress up?
 Tell us what you or your children are dressing up for Halloween and don’t forget to share your DIY costume tips in the comments section below!